JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q408" title="Australia">
 <param ve-entity eid="Q258" title="South Africa">
 <param ve-entity eid="Q864294" title="Biodiversity hotspot" aliases="biodiversity hotspot">
 The _[Pelargonium](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:30302759-2)_, which includes more than 280 accepted species, is native to Southern Africa, Saint Helena, Asia Minor, Madagascar, and Australia.
 However, the great majority of these species are endemic to the Cape Peninsula of present-day South Africa: a biodiversity hotspot.
-Given their concentration there, it is not surprising that Dutch traders, who first introduced pelargoniums to Europe in the early 1600s, harvested them from the Cape.[^ref6]
+Given their concentration there, it is not surprising that Dutch traders, who first introduced pelargoniums to Europe in the early seventeenth century, harvested them from the Cape.[^ref6]
 <param ve-map center="-7.347, 72.454" zoom="2.5">
 <param ve-map-layer geojson url="https://raw.githubusercontent.com/jstor-labs/plant-humanities/master/geojson/map.pelargonium.geojson" title="pelargonium" active>